There is no reason why Muslims should kill and eat animals today.

 What’s important to understand here is these were not random opinions that were formulated spontaneously in the midst of unrelated issues.
 These were carefully thought out solutions for the people of the time.
 The rulings were then documented and categorized in designated chapters on animal maintenance.

-To insist eating meat today is fine “because Allah made it halal” or “because the Prophet ate it” in the face of scientific findings showing consuming animals is bad for both human and planet is highly irresponsible.
+To insist eating meat today is fine “because Allah made it halal” or “because the Prophet ate it” in the face of scientific findings showing consuming animals is bad for both humans and the planet is highly irresponsible.

 Make no mistake…